Leading the Way: Images for Inclusion's Transformative Impact for Indigenous Peoples' Rights at COP16

 In practical terms, mixing these terms can lead to misdirection of funds, where resources intended for Indigenous Peoples might be diverted.
 It can also result in compromised representation, as the distinct voice of Indigenous Peoples might be outvoted or diluted by other local interests that may not align with theirs.
 Ultimately, this creates challenges in accountability, making it harder to hold states accountable for specific commitments made to Indigenous Peoples.

-This monumental moment, achieved through tireless efforts and dedicated advocacy, filled us with great emotion and joy.
+Despite the challenges, this monumental moment, achieved through tireless efforts and dedicated advocacy, filled us with great emotion and joy.
 While there's still work ahead on financing and monitoring progress, it doesn't diminish the significance of this historic achievement.
 We invite you to continue reading and viewing the photos below to delve deeper into the events, the negotiations, and the tangible impact of our work at COP16.
 Great admiration goes to all the Indigenous women leaders who, over many years, fought to reach this moment.
 We thank IIFB @iifb_indigenous for their trust and for allowing us to learn and contribute to this historic process for Indigenous Peoples and Afro-descendant Peoples 🌎🌿💚

 In the picture, Lidia Arriagada Garcia, president and CEO of Images for Inclusion.
 Our NGO supportedthe approval of the Subsidiary Body so that Indigenous Peoples had a real opportunity to advance their participation and representation process within the framework of their rights for the fulfillment of the CBD's objectives.